 Fitness Food Run

 Fitness Food Run is a horizontal scrolling platform game which encourages players to eat healthy foods like apples and cucumbers while avoiding unhealthy foods like french fries.
 The player gets healthier when eating healthy food and gains weight and becomes sluggish when eating french fries.
 Players can double jump by clicking the mouse twice.
-This game requires a bit of dexterity to play but is not super polished from a smoothness standpoint, so the game likely best fits second to third graders.
+This game requires a bit of dexterity to play.
+It is not super polished from a smoothness standpoint, so the game likely best fits second to third graders.

 Food Count is a simple math game where students learn to count and add by counting food items.
 A collection of various food items is shown on the screen and the student must select from a multiple-choice answer how many of a specific item are shown on the notepad displaying various foods.

 This game is rather basic, making it a good fit for first graders.

 These games help students learn attention to detail, process repetition, and simulate what it would be like to serve orders out of the kitchen or work as a waiter.
 The Open Restaurant game is particularly compelling for showing how much stress servers go through as they try to balance customer demands.